-We’re the recommended wedding photographers for the Confluence Resort in Hico, WV.
+We’re the recommended wedding photographers for the Confluence Event Center in Hico, WV.
 Weddings at this beautiful outdoor venue put you right in the middle of nature.

 This venue is a sprawling outdoor wedding and event space that is named for the confluence of the Gauley and Meadow rivers.
 It’s one of the most beautiful places to get married not only in Fayette County, but in all of West Virginia.